 If you are trying to find out where to recycle aluminum cans in your area scroll to the bottom of this page and search our recycling locator.
 Aluminum is a sustainable metal and can be recycled over and over again.
-An aluminum can is generally turned into a new can and back on store shelves within 60 days.
-Cans are usually available through curbside pickup or community drop-off locations nationwide.
+An aluminum can is generally turned into a new can and back on store shelves within 60 day, saving as much as 95% of the energy necessary to make a can from virgin aluminum.

 Frequent Aluminum Can Recycling Questions